Javi Marroquin Ready To Look For Love After Kailyn Lowry’s Cheating Bombshell

 MTV hasn’t made any announcements, but it sounds like the only thing stopping Marroquin is scheduling issues with Teen Mom 2.
 Marroquin is currently filming the new season and doubted that producers would allow him on another show.

 “I don’t know.
 We would have to figure out the logistics.
-I doubt Teen Mom would let me since we are mid filming,” he stated.
+I doubt Teen Mom would let me since we are mid filming.”

 According to In Touch Weekly, another dating show has reached out to Marroquin to help him find his perfect match.
 Shortly after the Are You the One news broke, Millionaire Matchmaker tweeted at Marroquin asking if he wants to be on the show.